owlgrin/gaurilla-guide/src/articles/how-to-create-custom-accounts-categories.md

 ---
-title: How to add a custom account and category
+title: How to create custom accounts and categories
-description: Did not find the account or category you looking for?
-Why not create one
+description: Better categorization results in better management in future.
+Be sure to make all required accounts.
 layout: article
 ---
-You can create a custom category or account of your choice of name.
+You may create any number of custom accounts and categories as your requirements may change.
+Here's how to do it.

 1. Login into your Gaurilla account and set the workspace.